Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 ```

 Merging all the changes from upstream in one go is usually
-undesireable since our build servers will time out.
+undesirable since our build servers will time out.
 Instead, attempt
 to only merge 8-10 modified formulae.

 `git log --oneline master..homebrew/master` will show a list of all